code-rhapsodie/ezdataflow-bundle/README.md

 ### Step 2: Add a step for prepare the content

-To process eZ Platform content into your Dataflow, you need transform the data in objet `ContentCreateStructure` or `ContentUpdateStructure` for create or update content respectively.
+To process eZ Platform content into your Dataflow, you need to transform the data into `ContentCreateStructure` or `ContentUpdateStructure` objects. for create or update content respectively.

 But, for determine if the content exist or not, you need search into the eZ Platform content.